 |5 Star Inverter||450||554||840||1113|

-I hope this comparison between Inverter AC Vs. Non-Inverter AC gave you enough insights in choosing the best air conditioner for your requirement.
+I hope this comparison between Inverter AC Vs. Non-Inverter AC gave you enough insights for choosing the best air conditioner as per your requirement.
 Personally, I always prefer an Inverter AC as it saves a lot of power over Non-Inverter ACs

 If you still have any doubts or questions, please write in the comment section, and I will be happy to help.